 Rare Earth Mettle

-“You don’t tell an American to switch off her light; you build her a better light bulb.”
+“You don’t tell an American to turn off their light; you build them a better light bulb.”

-A leading British doctor with a radical plan to save the NHS and a Silicon Valley billionaire with a radical plan to halt climate change, meet outside an abandoned train on a salt flat in South America.
+A leading British doctor with a radical plan to save the NHS and a Silicon Valley billionaire with a radical plan to halt climate change, meet outside an abandoned train on a salt flat in Bolivia.